reidiens/name-and-age/README.md

 ## How to run:
  - Navigate to the directory of the program
- - If you wish to change the custom header or function definitions, edit the `easy_inp.h` or `easy_inp.c` files, respectively.
+ - If you wish to change the custom header or function definitions, edit `easy_inp.c`.
 For the main program, edit `main.c`
  - If you edited anything, use the command

 ```$ gcc -c [FILE_NAME]```

-to create new object files (`easy_inp.c`, not .h if you editied either)
+to create new object files
  - After that, use

 ```$ gcc easy_inp.c main.c -o main```